loka27e-nsm/fun-datasets-review/README.md

 # Data Analysis Self Development
 Welcome to my journey as I learn Pandas and other tools into getting conclusions from datasets.
 As my skills evolve, so will my analysis and conclusions.
 Keep in watch for a bigger project and repo!
+My pokedex figures are in the repository directly, although this may not be the case for others

 ## Tools Used
 * VSCode